 2. Management speak and buzz words

 People are tired of reading about ‘synergy’ and ‘high performance’.
 ‘Cutting edge’ or ‘innovative’ products and services are two-a-penny these days, so these words are a real turn off.
 Create jargon-free documents that are useful and speak directly to your reader.
 Explain any acronyms and outline any terms.
-It is a myth that a reader feels patronised by explanations – readers feel empowered by the reiteration of terms they may already know.
+It is a myth that a reader feels patronized by explanations – readers feel empowered by the reiteration of terms they may already know.

 3. Forgetting the reader